Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Create a service connection for GitHub.
 - [x] From Import a Git repository, click Import.
 - [ ] Create a pull request.
-- [ ] Create a personal access token in Azure DevOps.
+- [ ] Create a Personal Access Token in Azure DevOps.

 ### Your company is building a mobile app that targets Android devices and OS devices.
 Your team uses Azure DevOps to manage all work items and release cycles.
 You need to recommend a solution to perform the following tasks.
 Collect crash reports for issue analysis.
 Distribute beta releases to your testers.
 Get user feedback on the functionality of new apps.
 What should you include in the recommendation?